eellpp/pubScratchpad/cloud/GCP/config.md

 gcloud info --format='get(config.paths.active_config_path)'

 ```
-You can set the default project in the config `core` section of ini file.
+You can set the
+- default project in the config `core` section of ini file.
 Or use --project option with commands
+- default compute zone and region